Citrine (programming language): Syntax

-Also note that each line in a Citrine program ends with a dot, just like in Smalltalk.
-Besides unary and binary messages, Citrine offers keyword messages, which take arguments interspersed with the message itself just like Smalltalk and Objective-C.
+Additionally, each line in a Citrine program ends with a dot, just as in Smalltalk.
+Along with unary and binary messages, Citrine offers keyword messages, which take arguments interspersed with the message itself just like Smalltalk and Objective-C.

 ☞ x := Number between: 1 and: 5.

 The code snippet above will return a boolean object True.

 Control flow

 Just like Smalltalk, control flow in Citrine is implemented by strategic use of messages.
 For instance, writing a conditional statement requires sending a block of code to a boolean.

 (money > price) true: { ✎ write: 'Yes, you can afford this'. }.

 Likewise, a for-loop is written as: